Siklish Trekking

 Day 08: Pokhara to Kathmandu:-Drive from Pokhara to Kathmandu and it takes about seven hours.
 While driving from Pokhara to Kathmandu, you head up to Damauli,, Dumre, Muglin and Kurintar where the Nepal’s first Cable car is operated to reach to Manakamana Temple.
 En route, you could enjoy the mountain views, green sceneries, rice terrace fields, vegetable fields and people being engaged in their daily life activities.
 From Naubishe you climb up to Thankot, the gateway to capital city.
 You are then directly taken to the hotel

 Day 09: Our journey in Nepal comes to an end today!
-We will drop International airport approximately 3 hours before our scheduled flight.
+We will drop you off at the International airport approximately 3 hours before our scheduled flight.
 Your own way to home, we have plenty of time to plan our next adventure in the wonderful country of Nepal.

 Start Date End Date Price In US Dollar($) AVAILABILITY Booking